Diegochucho93/AWSCloudWeatherApp/README.md

 ## Usage

+**Note: This app works with US cities only, as it uses the National Weather Service API.**

 1. Open your browser and navigate to `http://localhost:3000`
-2. Enter a city name in the search box
+2. Enter a US city name in the search box (e.g., "New York", "Los Angeles", "Chicago")
 3. Click "Search" or press Enter
 4. View the current weather information
 5. Check the history table below to see your last 10 searches